John M. Yinger

 and Public Administration and International Affairs, Director of the Education Finance and Accountability

-Program, and Senior Research Associate at the Center for Policy Research.
-John is also the Associate Director of the Metropolitan Studies Program.
+Program, and Associate Director at the Center for Policy Research.
+Program.
 He

 has published dozens of articles in professional journals on the topics of